sevastosm/xe-chalenge/server/README.md

    npm install
    ```

-3. **for demo purposes env flie exists in the root folder of the project.
+3. **start the application**:
    ```sh
    npm start
    ```
+for demo purposes env flie exists in the root folder of the project.

 The server should now be running on `http://localhost:5000`.